Moist and extremely flavorful, this Hummingbird Cake is pure perfection! Perfect for Easter or Mother’s Day!

 HUMMINGBIRD CAKE FOR ALL!
 My campaign begins now.
 But first, a little story…

-I still vividly remember my first time trying humming bird cake.
+I still vividly remember my first time trying hummingbird cake.

 I was vacationing in Pigeon Forge, Tennessee.
-A fun little town!
+What a fun little town!
 We rented a cabin waaaaay up in the hills, and spent most of our days exploring wild hiking trails.
 It was on one of those hiking expeditions that we stumbled upon the cutest little diner we’d ever seen!
 It was by no means fancy.
 It didn’t have a sign… or even seats!
 But what it lacked in decor it made up for in heart.
 We glanced over the humble paper menus with hungry eyes, and ordered enough food to feed a small army.
 20 minutes later we were blessed with a feast of pulled pork, fried green tomatoes, buttery biscuits, and – you guessed it – hummingbird cake!
 I won’t lie, I barely noticed the cake when the trays were set in front of us.
 It’s not exactly a showstopper.
 But what it lacks in looks it more than makes up for in personality!
 After taking one bite I was HOOKED.
 “What is this?”
 I exclaimed in between bites.
 I didn’t share a single crumb that day, and we ended up ordering 2 more slices to-go.
 It wasn’t just dessert…. it was an experience!

 I’ve spent many years trying to recreate that hummingbird cake.
 No lie… I’ve probably made over 25 versions!
 Some were awful, some were fine, and some were very, very good… but none of them lived up to the memory I held.
 That little diner set the hummingbird cake standard high and I was determined to meet it.